Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 {% endhighlight %}

-Testing the triangles of the mesh for intersection is the same as testing for intersections against Instances of geometry but we instead return an `Option<DifferentialGeometry>`.
+Testing the triangles of the mesh for intersection is the same as testing for intersections against Instances of geometry, but instead we return an `Option<DifferentialGeometry>`.

 {% highlight rust %}
 impl Geometry for Mesh {